AIWolfSharp/AIWolfCore/README.md

         - In case of no timeout option, ClientStarter.exe does not limit the time for processing a request.

         - Redistribution of Json.NET 9.0 Release 1.

+    * 0.2.2

+        - Make exception handling smarter.

+        - Make ClientStarter.exe show more information in case of exception.

 ---
 This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/master/LICENSE).